 Alaska is known for its amazing wildlife and winter provides ample chances to spot animals in snowy landscapes.
 With less vegetation, animals are easier to spot and footprints can be seen in the snow.

-Moose move south in winter and commonly pop up in the city of Anchorage.
+Moose move south in winter and commonly pop up in Anchorage.

 Some good places near Anchorage to see these massive animals include Chugach State Park and the Palmer Hay Flats State Game Refuge.